Dieze: History

 The river Dieze flows for 5 km from the city harbor of 's-Hertogenbosch to the Meuse.
 The Dieze and her predecessors have always been the route for commercial shipping of the city.
 In medieval times it probably gave direct access to the sea, because ships were very small.
 In 1587 the Dutch Republic built Fort Crèvecoeur to protect their shipping and to control shipping to 's-Hertogenbosch.
 By then shipping to and from 's-Hertogenbosch was local.
 In the seventeenth and eighteenth centuries, there were regular connections from 's-Hertogenbosch to cities in Holland and Zeeland.

 In 1823-1826 the Zuid-Willemsvaart was dug between 's-Hertogenbosch and Maastricht.
 It started a new chapter for the Dieze, which now gave access to an inland waterway stretching to Maastricht and Liège.
 In the nineteenth century regular service by steam (paddle) ships was set up between 's-Hertogenbosch and Rotterdam.
 These steamships required more space on the water surface.
 The city, therefore, began to press for improvements to the Dieze.
-From 1897-1902 the Dieze Canal was dug.
+From 1897 to 1902 the Dieze Canal was dug.

 In the twentieth century, the Dieze was changed to keep up with the ever-increasing size of ships.
 However, the passage of the Zuid-Willemsvaart through the city center of 's-Hertogenbosch became ever more troublesome, and could not be widened to serve the bigger ships.
-Therefore the Máxima Canal was dug east of 's-Hertogenbosch, creating a new connection between the Zuid-Willemsvaart and the Meuse.
+Therefore, the Máxima Canal was dug east of 's-Hertogenbosch, creating a new connection between the Zuid-Willemsvaart and the Meuse.
 After the opening of the Maximakanaal in December 2014, the passage of the Zuid-Willemsvaart through the city was closed to commercial shipping.
 It could have spelled the end of the 's-Hertogenbosch harbor, but a new future was created by focusing on container transport.